cnb0/learning-k8s/k8s.io/02-k8s.concepts/notes.md

 ## [k8s.concepts](https://kubernetes.io/docs/concepts/)

-- Kubernetes is characterized as a declarative Container Orchestration Engine:
+- Kubernetes is characterized as a declarative Container Orchestration Engine
       - In a declarative system, the user supplies a representation of the desired state of the system to the system.
 Then, the system considers the current state and the desired state to determine the sequence of commands to transition from current state to desired state

       - Kubernetes iteratively determines the next command to execute based on the current state only.
         If and when no next command can be determined, Kubernetes reached a steady state.

 - The Kubernetes Object Store is a set of Kubernetes Objects.
   Kubernetes Objects are data records that come in different flavors, called kinds.